pulumi/pulumi-hugo/themes/default/content/docs/intro/console/ci-cd-integration-assistant.md

 * GitLab has [GitLab CI/CD](https://docs.gitlab.com/ce/ci/)

 This might be a convenient option if your team wishes to keep everything related to your Pulumi project on a single service.

+To configure VCS using the CI/CD Assistant:

+1. Select a VCS identity, and CI/CD pipeline.
+1. Navigate to the link provided by the assistant.
+1. Create a new repository using your selected service.
+1. Follow the VCS configuration instructions and check off the boxes as you complete each step.
+1. After each step, select the **Next** button to move to the next step.

 ### Configure CI/CD secrets